mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 ### Why I Write CSS in JavaScript

 Primarily, using CSS-in-JS boosts my confidence.
 I can add, change and delete CSS without unexpected consequences.
-I avoid the ["append-only stylesheet"](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/) effortlessly.
+I effortlessly avoid the ["append-only stylesheet"](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/).

 My changes to the styling of a component will not affect anything else.
 If I delete a component, I automatically delete its CSS too.